nkdAgility/NKDAgility.com/site/content/resources/blog/2019/2019-10-21-what-is-your-perspective-on-collocation/index.md

 ---
 title: What is your perspective on collocation?
-description: "Explore the debate on collocation in Scrum teams.
-Discover insights from Martin Hinshelwood on optimizing team communication and performance."
+description: Explore the debate on collocation in Scrum teams.
+Discover insights from Martin Hinshelwood on optimizing team communication and performance.
 date: 2019-10-21
 creator: Martin Hinshelwood
 id: "39960"